Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 Concretely `sorted_indices` is designed like a [sorter adapter][sorter-adapters] and therefore supports the whole gamut of parameters provided by [`sorter_facade`][sorter-facade].
 The main reason it does not sit with sorter adapters is that the returned function object is not a sorter per se since it doesn't sort the passed collection directly.

-When the collection contains several elements that compare equivalent, the order of their indices in the result depends on the sorter being used.
-However that order should be consistent across all stabe sorters. `sorted_indices` follows the [`is_stable` protocol][is-stable], so the trait can be used to check whether the indices of elements that compare equivalent appear in a stable order in the result.
+When the collection contains *equivalent elements*, the order of their indices in the result depends on the sorter being used.
+However that order should be consistent across all stable sorters. `sorted_indices` follows the [`is_stable` protocol][is-stable], so the trait can be used to check whether the indices of *equivalent elements* appear in a stable order in the result.

 ### `sorted_iterators`